DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/57faecbb-36a6-424d-b019-52994a5740db)

 - AUTONOMOUS APs connect to the WIRED NETWORK with a TRUNK link
-- DATA traffic from WIRELESS CLIENTS have a very direct PATH to the WIRED NETWORK or to other WIRELESS CLIENTS associated with the same AP
+- DATA traffic from wireless CLIENTS have a very direct PATH to the WIRED NETWORK or to other wireless CLIENTS associated with the same AP
 - Each VLAN has to STRETCH across the entire NETWORK.
 This is considered BAD practice
     - Large Broadcast Domains
     - Spanning Tree will disable links